Whimsy Stick

 Catch and possess

 Every three to four reps, let the dog catch and hold the lure for a few seconds.
-Don’t immediately ask for a drop.
+Do not immediately ask for a drop.
 The possession phase completes the predatory sequence, and completing it is what produces the genuine calm that makes daily sessions worth running.

 4